KUSI-TV: Sandra Maas lawsuit

 In 2019, KUSI anchor Sandra Maas left the station and sued McKinnon for $10 million in an age and gender discrimination lawsuit.
 She alleged that she had begun seeking a raise in 2017 after learning that men with less seniority at the station made more money than her, and when she sought the same salary that her recently departed co-anchor, Allen Denton, was working—$70,000 more than her own—her contract was not renewed.
 Documents in the case also contained the allegation that, in the wake of the dispute, KUSI refused to cover an equal pay dispute involving the United States women's national soccer team.
 The case was then scheduled to go to trial in December 2022, later pushed to February 2023.
 At trial, a jury awarded Maas $1.5 million on her whistleblower claim and found KUSI to have violated California's Equal Pay Act, but it rejected the discrimination claims and the contention that the station had acted with malice; McKinnon Broadcasting's lawyer announced an intention to appeal the verdict.

 Sale to Nexstar Media Group

-On May 8, 2023, Nexstar Media Group announced its intent to purchase KUSI-TV for $35 million, pending FCC approval; this would create a duopoly with Fox affiliate KSWB-TV (channel 69).
+On May 8, 2023, Nexstar Media Group announced its intent to purchase KUSI-TV for $35 million; this would create a duopoly with Fox affiliate KSWB-TV (channel 69).
 In a news release, Nexstar noted that it expected the transaction would "be accretive to Nexstar's operating results when The CW Network affiliation becomes available in the market".
-The current CW affiliate in San Diego is a subchannel of KFMB-TV.
 The sale to Nexstar was completed on August 31.

+Nexstar announced their purchase of Tegna Inc., owner of KFMB-TV, on August 19, 2025.
+The deal was completed on March 19, 2026, after the FCC's Media Bureau waived restrictions prohibiting ownership of more than two full-power licenses in markets such as San Diego.
+After the sale closed, KUSI began airing CW programming that day, transferring it from a KFMB subchannel.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KFMB from being integrated into KSWB and KUSI.